Structural Correction

 Six questions a board should ask before any AI investment.
 Structured as a dramatised interrogation in which an audit committee chair asks each question and the CTO’s inability to answer constitutes a finding.

-The audit committee met quarterly, but this session had an additional agenda item.
-The chair, Elena, a non-executive director who had spent thirty years in operational finance and joined the board twelve months earlier, had read the AI readiness report that management had circulated the previous week.
-Fourteen pages.
-She had three questions written on a folded sheet of paper in front of her.
+The audit committee met quarterly, but this session had an additional item.
+The chair, Elena, a non-executive director who had spent thirty years in operational finance and joined the board twelve months earlier, had read the AI readiness report management circulated the previous week, fourteen pages, and had three questions written on a folded sheet in front of her.

-The CTO was present, which was unusual, and the CFO sat beside him, while the chief risk officer attended by video from Singapore.
-Although the committee secretary had reserved ninety minutes, the chair suspected they would need considerably less.
+The CTO was present, which was unusual, and the CFO sat beside him while the chief risk officer attended by video from Singapore.
+The secretary had reserved ninety minutes; Elena suspected they would need less.

-Elena opened her folded sheet and read the first question.
+Elena opened her sheet and read the first question.
 Six demands define the minimum preconditions for any AI system that reads the organisation's own artefacts to produce trustworthy output.
-Without them, analytical synthesis is indistinguishable from hallucination.
-An organisation that points AI at its own data without process ownership, versioned definitions, and contract inventories has not adopted the reader path.
-It has adopted the writer path under a different name.
-The six demands that follow are the structural difference between reconciliation and confabulation.
+Without them, analytical synthesis is indistinguishable from hallucination: an organisation that points AI at its own data without process ownership, versioned definitions, and contract inventories has adopted the writer path under a different name, not the reader path.
+The same preconditions are becoming the minimum standard for explaining automated decisions to people who do not report to you.
+Outsourcing a model does not outsource the accountability: the organisation still owns the business process, and the evidence trail when something goes wrong.
+If it cannot name the process, the owner, the interfaces, and the observed behaviour, the only remaining control is narrative, which is efficient right up to the moment scrutiny arrives with logs.
+These corrections are redistributions of authority, accountability, and information, and the demands apply now, to the next board pack, without waiting for structural change to complete.

 ...